ProgrammingCoffee6/ReaperUtau/README.md

 ## Main features
-- Full playback synchronization (Pseudo-ARA)
+- Full playback and sound synchronization (Pseudo-ARA)
 - Track 1-14 are now mono-output, so it is possible to track and mix directly in DAW (as long as you are using low-latency plugins, that is)
 - OpenUtau -> REAPER BPM sync